 Baby quilt time!
-I’m dusting off my sewing machine to make a baby quilt!
-My step daughter recently gave birth to her first child, a baby boy she named, Jack.
+I’m dusting off my sewing machine to make an I spy baby quilt!
+My stepdaughter recently gave birth to her first child, a baby boy she named, Jack.
 I decided to make an “I Spy” baby quilt for her baby.
 This is a quilt Baby Jack will grow into.

 Designing a Quick Easy To Sew Baby Quilt

 My first job was to figure out how many squares I needed to make this quilt.
 So I got come drafting paper and went to work on my design.
 My design is really simple.
 My squares were cut 4.5″ square.
 I have nine squares going across the quilt, with his name appliqued on a center panel.
 The quilt is 12 rows long.
 93 squares in all, plus the center panel.
 The squares are 4″ square (finished) after you subtract 1/4″ seam allowances.

 Isn’t Cutting Out a Bunch Of Fabrics a Hassle?

 I started looking through my fabric stash, and I soon realized it was going to take me forever to get all the squares cut, especially since I wanted all fabrics to be suitable for a little boy (I’m the mom of three girls, and my youngest is a boy, I have mostly girly fabrics), and I didn’t want any repeat fabrics.

 I made a quick decision to order a set of 100 – 5″ boy I Spy fabric squares from eBay.
 I ordered the squares a little big, thinking that I’d receive squares that needed cleaning up.
 To my delight, I had my eBay order by the end of the week, the squares were perfect, although I did have to trim them down to the 4.5″ size that I wanted.
 I had the entire baby quilt top pieced together the same afternoon I received the squares in the mail. 😀